 Steps to Becoming an Accountant in Washington

-Candidates must complete a total of 150 semester hours of college-level education distributed among specific accounting and business administration courses as specified by the Board.
+Candidates must complete a total of 150 semester hours of credit that are earned within an approved bachelor’s degree program or higher.
 After graduation, candidates must go on to take the Uniform CPA Exam and gain at least one year of supervised experience before being eligible for CPA licensure.
 With traditional bachelor’s programs only including about 120 semester hours of college credit, online master’s degrees in accounting have made earning the 30 additional semester hours required for a CPA license in Washington more accessible than ever.

-“Big Four” international CPA and professional services firms Deloitte, KPMG, and Ernst & Young, all have offices in Seattle and are recognized as some of the area’s foremost employers of certified public accountants.
+“Big Four” international CPA and professional services firms Deloitte, KPMG, and Ernst & Young all have offices in Seattle and are recognized as some of the area’s foremost employers of certified public accountants.
 The larger local, regional, and national CPA firms with a strong presence in the Emerald City include McGladrey and Pullen, Grant Thornton, Clark Nuber, and Moss Adams.

 Top Industries for Washington Accountants

 A number of major players in the financial services industry also call Washington state home.
 ShareBuilder Corp, the online brokerage arm of ING Direct USA, and diversified financial services company, Symetra Financial, are both headquartered in Bellevue.
-Local entrepreneurial icon and philanthropist Paul Allen has a venture capital group, Vulcan, Inc, which has offices in Seattle where CPAs specialize in business valuation and investment analysis.
+Local entrepreneurial icon and philanthropist Paul Allen has a venture capital group, Vulcan, Inc., which has offices in Seattle where CPAs specialize in business valuation and investment analysis.
 Russell Investments, which has individual and institutional clients in 47 countries, is headquartered in Seattle and is recognized as an industry innovator that embraces the Turnkey Asset Management Program (TAMP) model, which draws on the unique expertise of certified public accountants.